maitiSoutrik/100-days-of-cuda/day027/README.md

 *   This exercise demonstrates how the STE algorithm, viewed through the lens of Mirror Descent, effectively pushes variables towards a discrete set ({-1, 1} in this case) during optimization.
 *   The `tanh(beta * x_latent)` projection acts as the mapping from the latent/dual space back to the (constrained) primal space.
 *   The annealing of `beta` is crucial.
 As `beta` increases, the `tanh` function becomes steeper, approximating the `sign` function and forcing the projected values closer to +/- 1.
 *   The latent variables `x_latent` do not necessarily converge to +/- 1 themselves, but their sign determines the final quantized value.
 The magnitude reflects the "confidence" of the quantization.
+In this specific run, the latent variables converged towards zero, resulting in projected values near zero, but the `sign()` function still produced the correct quantized values (+1 due to the `>= 0` check).
 *   The final function value calculated using `sign(x_latent)` correctly reflects the objective function evaluated on the truly quantized values, which is N (1024) for the Sphere function when all xᵢ are +/- 1.

 ## References